-The notes bear interest from December\\, 2004 at a rate of [1.00 - 1.25]% per annum.
-Interest is payable semi-annually in arrears on June\ and December\\, and on the maturity date (each, an "interest payment date").
+The notes bear interest from August, 2005 at a rate of [1.125 - 1.625]% per annum.
+Interest is payable semi-annually in arrears on February and August, and on the maturity date (each, an "interest payment date").
+The first interest payment date is February , 2006.
 Interest is computed on the basis of a 360-day year of twelve 30-day months.

 Each interest payment on an interest payment date will include interest accrued from, and including, the issue date or preceding interest payment date, as the case may be, to, but excluding, that interest payment date.
-If an interest payment date falls on a day that is not a Business Day, the applicable payment will be made on the next Business Day as if it were the date that payment was due, and no interest will accrue as a result of the postponement.
+If an interest payment date falls on a day that is not a business day, the applicable payment will be made on the next business day as if it were the date that payment was due, and no interest will accrue as a result of the postponement.

-The record date for each interest payment date, including the interest payment date scheduled to occur on the maturity date, will be the first date of the month prior to that scheduled interest payment date, whether or not that date is a Business Day.
+The record date for each interest payment date, including the interest payment date scheduled to occur on the maturity date, will be the date that is 15 calendar days prior to that scheduled interest payment date, whether or not that date is a business day.
 However, you only will receive the principal amount of the notes if you are the holder of the notes on the maturity date.